Make wildlife your business

 The main benefit of becoming a member is the contribution you make to local nature conservation in Newcastle, North Tyneside and Northumberland.
 This means you will be making a real difference to the area in which your company works.
 Other attractive membership benefits include:

-- An editorial feature on your company in our Trust magazine, Roebuck, and our regular e-newsletters to our supporters
+- Potential for an editorial feature on your company in our Trust magazine, Roebuck, and our regular e-newsletters to our supporters

 - Your company listed on our website with logo, links, recent news and contact details